nqcm/synonyms-in-quran/docs/S/settle-someone.md

 س - ك - ن

 ### Meaning
-This word has the meaning of taking someone from one place and setttle them in a different place. (:material-book: MTFQ)
+This word has the meaning of taking someone from one place and setttle them in a different place[^MTFQ].

 ### Examples from Quran